-The Society for French Studies is pleased to announce that the 2019 Prize Research Fellowship competition is now open for applications.
-The Fellowship, which is open this year to early and mid-career academics in all areas of French Studies (see below), will cover the cost of a one-semester replacement lectureship at the lowest point of the Junior Lecturer scale (to include gross salary, National Insurance, superannuation and a London allowance where applicable) to enable the successful candidate to take research leave.
+The Fellowship is open in 2019 to early and mid-career academics in all areas of French Studies (see below), and will cover the cost of a one-semester replacement lectureship at the lowest point of the Junior Lecturer scale (to include gross salary, National Insurance, superannuation and a London allowance where applicable) to enable the successful candidate to take research leave.
 The Fellowship will be tenable for a period in the 2019-20 academic session.

 Applications will only be accepted from full-time employees of a Higher Education Institute in the UK or Ireland who have not benefited from externally-funded research leave in the three years prior to the date on which the Fellowship would commence.
 Candidates must have been a member of the Society at the appropriate rate for each of the three years prior to the Fellowship.
 The overriding criteria for selection are (i) the potential of the proposed research to result in a major contribution that will enhance the standing of French Studies both within the UK and Ireland and further abroad; and (ii) the academic standing and achievements of the candidate, taking into account their current career stage.
 For definitions of early and mid-career scholars, we take our steer from the British Academy, whose Mid-Career Fellowship scheme refers to individuals ‘normally within no more than 15 years from the award of their doctorate’ as early and mid-career.
 In calculating eligibility, the Society will nonetheless make allowances for special circumstances.